Saving up to pay cash for your next significant expense doesn’t have to be a dream.

 I Saved 100 dollars for a chiropractor as I don’t use this service often.

-Soon I won’t need my bus card anymore as I use the free work shuttle but still have 18 rides left.
+Soon, I won’t need my bus card as I use the free work shuttle, but I still have 18 rides left.

-I got life insurance at the same rate when I was 40 years old.
+I got life insurance at the same rate when I was 40.

 It was incredible; however, here is the terrible budget news now.